Aider-AI/aider/docs/benchmarks.md

 the range of results across those 10 runs.

-The OpenAI API variance doesn't seem to contribute to a large variance in the benchmark results.
+The OpenAI API variance doesn't seem to cause a large variance in the benchmark results.

 ## Conclusions